Sid-TheAnalyst/Data-Analysis-And-Visualization-Projects/README.md

   - **R Programming**
     - [Analysis-Of-Palmer-Penguins-Dataset-Using-R](https://github.com/Sid-TheAnalyst/Analysis-Of-Palmer-Penguins-Dataset-Using-R): Explore the relationships between penguin species and their physical attributes using R Programming
     - [Analysis-Of-StarWars-Characters-Dataset-Using-R](https://github.com/Sid-TheAnalyst/Analysis-Of-StarWars-Characters-Dataset-Using-R-): This is an fun project created to practice my data analysis skills using R programming.
+    - [Sentiment-analysis-with-R](https://github.com/Sid-TheAnalyst/Sentiment-analysis-with-R): In this Sentiment Analysis project, I have perform the binary classification(positive or negative) of words available in the Jane Austen’s books.